The best-tasting, least hunted gamebird in Montana.

 By the end of the morning, we’d put up 16 birds in singles, pairs, and broods, and in keeping with long-standing personal tradition, I had missed every shot I’d taken.
 John and I finally—finally—scored on birds a few minutes apart as we trudged, footsore and deflated, back to the truck.
 The photographer snapped Powder’s picture with the grouse in her mouth, and a few days later she was splashed across the sports section of the Chronicle in living color.

 Days like that do not in the least diminish my enthusiasm for hunting blues.
 Standing on top of a mountain with no one else within miles gives me hope for a sport that will never be subject to bidding wars over leased land.
 It’s mine—all of it—as far as I can see.
 All I’ve got to do is find the birds.
 I’ll work on my shooting later.

-Taking your gun for a hike, as many experienced grouse hunters call it, is one of the great pleasures of a Montana fall—whether you see a bird or not, you still had a great hike through the autumn woods.
-Mountain grouse season—which includes blue, spruce, and ruffed grouse—begins September 1 and ends January 1.
+Taking your gun for a hike, as many experienced grouse hunters call it, is one of the great pleasures of a Montana fall—whether you see a bird or not, you still had a nice hike through the autumn woods.
+Mountain grouse season—which includes blue, spruce, and ruffed grouse—generally begins September 1 and ends January 1.
 Bag limit is three per day.
-A resident license is $7.50, plus the basic conservation ($8) and hunter access fee ($2).
 While you can certainly bag a few birds on your own, it’s best to bring some sort of canine assistance along, even it if it’s not a trained hunter—the dog’s energy and nasal power alone will allow you cover exponentially more ground and get way more birds in the air. —Mike England